Leading Distributors of

 BS 7671 Amendment 4 (2026): Complete Guide for UK Electricians

 Amendment 4 to BS 7671:2018 represents the most significant update to the IET Wiring Regulations since the 18th Edition launched in 2018.
-This amendment will bring the UK's electrical installation standards in line with evolving European harmonised standards and address rapidly emerging technologies in the electrical sector.
+This amendment brings the UK's electrical installation standards in line with evolving European harmonised standards and addresses rapidly emerging technologies in the electrical sector.
+Importantly, Amendment 4 is a fully consolidated edition that brings together the original 2018 regulations and all subsequent amendments into a single document, commonly referred to in the industry as the Orange Book.

 Timeline of Events